iamvibhorsingh/ServerSherpa/README.md

 Hey there, server admin! 👋 Looking for a way to welcome new members and guide them through your awesome Discord server?
 You've found it!

-This bot lets you create interactive tours that walk new members through your server's channels, rules, and features.
+This bot (ServerSherpa) lets you create interactive tours that walk new members through your server's channels, rules, and features.
 Think of it like having a friendly guide who shows newcomers around so they feel right at home.

 ## ✨ What Can This Bot Do?